 The square root of a number is the value which when multiplied to itself gives the original number.
 Suppose, 5 when multiplied by 5 results in 25.
 So we can say, 5 is the square root value of 25.
-Similarly, 4 is the root value of 16, 6 is the root value 36, 7 is the root value of 49, etc. Since square represents the area of a square which is equal to ‘side x side’, therefore, to square root represents the length of the side of the square.
+Similarly, 4 is the root value of 16, 6 is the root value 36, 7 is the root value of 49, etc. Since square represents the area of a square which is equal to ‘side x side’, therefore, square root represents the length of the side of the square.
 The symbol of the square root is denoted by ‘√’.
 Hence, square root numbers are represented as √4, √5, √8, √9, etc.

-How to Find Square Root?
+Tricks to Find Square Root

 To find the square root of small numbers like 4, 9, 16, 25, etc. is an easy task.
 Because we already know from the multiplication table of 1 to 10, the number when multiplied by itself gives the squares, in a two-digit form.
-But if the number is in three-digit or four-digit, then it is difficult to find the root of these numbers, because we cannot remember the table for higher numbers.
+But if the number is three-digit or four-digit, then it is difficult to find the root of these numbers, because we cannot remember the table for higher numbers.
 Let us find out the trick to determine the root of large numbers.

 Example 1: Suppose we need to find the square root of large numbers such as 4489.

-Step 2: Now let us consider the first two digits that is 44 which comes between the squares of 6 and 7 because 62 < 44< 72
+- Step 2: Now let us consider the first two digits that is 44 which comes between the squares of 6 and 7 because 62 < 44< 72

-Step 3: We can assume that the ten’s digit of the square root of 4489 is the lowest among the two numbers i.e. 6 and we need to find the unit digit of the square root of the number 4489.
+- Step 3: We can assume that the ten’s digit of the square root of 4489 is the lowest among the two numbers i.e. 6 and we need to find the unit digit of the square root of the number 4489.

-Step 4: Now, we need to find between 63 or 67 which is the square root of 4489.
+- Step 4: Now, we need to find between 63 or 67 which is the square root of 4489.

-Step 5: Since the ten’s digit is 6 and the next number is 7, we need to multiply both the numbers like 6 x 7 = 42 and since 42 is less than 44.
+- Step 5: Since the ten’s digit is 6 and the next number is 7, we need to multiply both the numbers like 6 x 7 = 42 and since 42 is less than 44.

-Step 6: Square root of 4489 will be the bigger number between 63 and 67 i.e. 67.
+- Step 6: Square root of 4489 will be the bigger number between 63 and 67 i.e. 67.